scripting/Scripting-News/howto/newiamuser.md

 #### Notes

 This the equivalent of an OAuth sign-in using S3.
 The user creates credentials for a new user who has read/write access to a single bucket.
 The idea is the user has set up this bucket to host their website and is using a desktop editor to manage a blog on that site.

+Here's an <a href="http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-s3">Amazon doc</a> that explains ARNs that are used in the policy spec.

+Another on how to <a href="https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/">grant access</a> to an S3 bucket.